-Over 50 phrases and idioms in the English language exist which reference our feet.
+Over 50 phrases and idioms in the English language exist that reference our feet.

 Feet are important.
 If those sayings are any indication, we use them for more than just walking.

-Every day we think on them, jump into things with them, put them in doors … though always the best one forward, first…
+Every day we think about them, jump into things with them, put them indoors … though always the best one forward, first…

-For many people, however, work doesn’t happen in the feet.
-Rather, it occurs on the other side of the body – far away in the head.
+For many people, however, work doesn’t happen on the feet.
+Rather, it occurs on the other side of the body – far away from the head.

 While our brains storm away delivering the creative genius that flows through our fingertips into the keyboard, it might be easy to forget what our feet are doing beneath our desk.

-Enjoy productivity from brain to toe.
+Enjoy productivity from the brain to toe.
 An ergonomic footrest can help.
-Here are five ways they do.
+Here are five ways they do it.

 Table of Contents: